 - c.
-Payable to directors and officers also pertain to directors' fees amounting to ₱2.30 million and ₱1.88 million in 2023 and 2022, respectively (see Note 14). - d.
+Payable to directors and officers pertain to directors' fees amounting to ₱1.93 million and ₱2.30 million in 2024 and 2023, respectively (see Note 14).
+Outstanding payable as of December 31, 2024 and 2023 amounted to ₱1.47 million and nil, respectively. - d.
 Advances from stockholders pertain to cash advances for operational and corporate-related expenses paid by a stockholder in behalf of the Parent Company.
 These are noninterest-bearing and are due and demandable.